gantian127/bmi_era5/README.md

 #### Download ERA5 Data

-Learn more details of the examples from the [tutorial notebook](https://github.com/gantian127/bmi_era5/tree/master/notebooks) provided in this package.
+Learn more details of the examples from the [tutorial notebook](https://github.com/gantian127/bmi_era5/blob/master/notebooks/bmi_era5.ipynb) provided in this package.
+You can also launch binder to test and run the code below.

 ##### Example 1: use CDS API to download the ERA5 data